maykinmedia/objects-api/docs/admin/objecttype.rst

 Object types
 ============

-Creating and changing object types is typical tasks for the Objecttypes API.
+Creating and changing object types are common tasks for the Objecttypes API.
 :ref:`api_usage` describes how to do it with HTTP requests.
 But you can also use the admin interface to create, publish and update object types.